syncfusion-content/blazor-docs/blazor/datagrid/connecting-to-database/mysql-server.md

  [HttpPost]
 [Route("api/Grid/Batch")]
 /// <summary>
-/// Batchupdate (Insert, Update, Delete) a collection of datas item from the data collection.
+/// Batchupdate (Insert, Update, Delete) a collection of data items from the data collection.
 /// </summary>
 /// <param name="CRUDModel<T>">The set of information along with details about the CRUD actions to be executed from the database.</param>
 /// <returns>Returns void</returns>